tronprotocol/wallet-cli/README.md

 *ResourceCode:0 BANDWIDTH;1 ENERGY*
 *receiverAddress:target account address*

-b unfreeze delegated resource
+-  unfreeze delegated resource
 The latter two parameters are optional.
 If they are not set, the BANDWIDTH resource is unfreeze by default; when the receiverAddress is set, the delegate resources are unfreezed.
 unfreezeBalance [OwnerAddress] ResourceCode(0 BANDWIDTH,1 CPU) [receiverAddress]

-c get resource delegation information
+-  get resource delegation information
 **getDelegatedResource fromAddress toAddress**
 get the information from the fromAddress to the  toAddress resource delegate
 **getDelegatedResourceAccountIndex address**